 2. Capturing the guest in ‘buying mode’

-A direct line of communication now established, hoteliers can capture the guest when in ‘buying mode’ at this early stage in their journey.
-Upselling prompts to book a table for dinner during their stay, or for a box of chocolates in the room on arrival are all great ways to drive F&B sales and consequently RevPAR.
-All of these messages can be sent automatically through Zonal’s PMS which is integrated with EPOS and our booking system, therefore maximizing revenues but not generating large amounts of extra work for your hotel team.
+With a direct line of communication now established, hoteliers can capture the guest when in ‘buying mode’ at this early stage in their journey.
+Upselling prompts to book a table for dinner during their stay, or for a box of chocolates in the room on arrival are all great ways to drive F&B sales and consequently revPAR.
+All of these messages can be sent automatically through Zonal’s PMS which is integrated with EPOS and our booking system, therefore maximizing revenues but not generating large amounts of extra work for your team.

 3. Become an integration sensation

-Integration has become a buzzword in the world of tech and with good reason – when done right it can open up a wealth of opportunities and be of tremendous value to any hotelier.
-Ensuring your key tech solutions are talking to each other, creates an improved and seamless guest experience.
-One example, is with EPOS and PMS – integrating these two solutions generates one bill for the guest without staff having to input information several times and without the need for a potentially messy paper trail.
+Integration has become a buzzword in the world of tech – and with good reason – when done right it can open up a wealth of opportunities and be of tremendous value to any hotelier.
+Ensuring your key tech solutions are talking to each other creates an improved, seamless experience for your guests, and opens up a wealth of operational efficiencies for your business.
+One example is with an integration between your EPOS and PMS – integrating these two solutions generates one bill for the guest without staff having to input information several times and without the need for a potentially messy paper trail.
 Simplifying this step with integration not only improves the guest experience but allows staff to work smarter and more efficiently.

 4. Harness the power of data

 Many hoteliers collect guest data, however knowing how best to use it can seem an impossible and time-consuming task.
-With integration and tech solutions talking to one another this data can create a meaningful picture.
-For example, integrating guest feedback data with other parts of the business can unlock a wealth of understanding, with operators able to understand not just when a guest wasn’t satisfied with their breakfast but identify when it was ordered, what dish it was, and how long it took them to be served.
-These kinds of insights have the ability to enable hoteliers to continually improve the guest experience and operational efficiency, not just improving the immediate guest experience but delivering long-term benefits and building solid foundations for future growth.
+With integrated tech solutions talking to one another this data can easily create a meaningful picture.
+For example, integrating guest feedback data with other parts of the business can unlock a wealth of insight, with operators able to understand not just when a guest wasn’t satisfied with their breakfast but identify when it was ordered, what dish it was, and how long it took them to be served.
+These kinds of insights have the ability to enable hoteliers to continually improve their guest experience and operational efficiency, not just improving the immediate guest experience but delivering long-term benefits and building solid foundations for future growth.

-The pub and restaurant sectors have drastically changed their use of technology in-venue over the past year and consumers have equally embraced this change, with our GO Technology report revealing that two-fifths of consumers believe technology improves their hospitality experiences.
+The pub and restaurant sectors have drastically changed their use of technology in-venue over the past few years, and consumers have equally embraced this change.
+Previous GO Technology research revealed that two-fifths of consumers believe technology improves their hospitality experiences.
 Comparatively, 70% of consumers pre-pandemic said they had never used technology to order room service and 64% said they had never used tech to reserve a table during their stay.

 This is a huge missed opportunity for the hotel industry.
-To hit the ground running this summer, hoteliers will need to provide guests with a technology-enhanced experience they have become increasingly accustomed to in other hospitality settings.
-Contactless order and pay for example is now an expectation for many guests in pubs and restaurants with GO Tech research showing that 45% of consumers have ordered food or drink via their mobile.
-It stands to reason, then, that they will be wanting the same from their hotel this summer and beyond.
+To capitalise on increased demand for UK accommodation this year, hoteliers will need to provide guests with a technology-enhanced experience they have become increasingly accustomed to in other hospitality settings.
+Contactless order and pay for example is now an expectation for many guests in pubs and restaurants, and with our latest research showing that 42% of guests expect to see more app-based room service ordering technology in future, implementing these solutions now can give you an edge over your competition.

 6. Opportunity to cultivate loyalty